SimonDMurray/nextflow-velocyto/README.md

 * `/path/to/config/file`
 * `/path/to/nextflow/script`

-`nextflow.config` - the configuration script that allows the processes to be submittede to IBM LSF on Sanger's HPC and ensures correct environment is set via singularity container (this is an absolute path)
+`nextflow.config` - the configuration script that allows the processes to be submittede to IBM LSF on Sanger's HPC and ensures correct environment is set via singularity container (this is an absolute path).
+Some global default parameters are also set in this file with absolute paths.

 `main.nf` - the pipeline script that executes velocyto